ow-mods/ow-mod-man/owmods_core/README.md

 # owmods-core

-The core library for the outer wilds mod manager, this package is responsible for basically everything from fetching the db to downloading mods.
+The core library for the Outer Wilds mod manager, this package is responsible for basically everything from fetching the db to downloading mods.
-The other two packages in this repo act as a frontend to this package.
+The other two packages in this repo act as frontends to this package.

 ## Usage

 Before getting started your program needs to handle two things:

-1. Implementing a LoggerBackend and ProgressHandler and creating a logger
+1. Implementing a LoggerBackend and ProgressHandler and creating a Logger
 2. Loading the config

 These will need to be passed to nearly any function in the library

 ### Implementing Traits

-Implement `LoggerBackend` and `ProgressHandler`, these willl handle outputting data about what the library is doing while it's working.
+Implement `LoggerBackend` and `ProgressHandler`, these will handle outputting data about what the library is doing while it's working.

 Then, create a new logger `owmods_core::logging::Logger::new(Box::new(myLoggerBackend));`.

 ### Loading Config

-Call `owmods_core::config::get_config(&logger)`;
+Call `owmods_core::config::get_config(&logger);`

 ### Errors